As dog owners, we often take our pet’s veterinary care for granted.

 But to the contrary, plenty of real, university-conducted studies, published in well-recognized, peer reviewed journals have demonstrated that there are a variety of medicinal applications for cannabis.

-Others owners have cannabis to treat their dog’s nausea or reduce the inflammation associated with bladder cancer.
+Others owners have cannabis to treat their dog’s nausea or reduce the inflammation associated with bladder cancer, stimulate their dog’s appetite, address behavioral concerns, and soothe tummies plagued by irritable bowel syndrome.

 The unfortunate truth is, scientists don’t yet know if cannabis is a valid treatment for your dog’s medical problems, nor do they know what the safe dosage range is.
 The only way to learn these things is through careful, rigorous trials, which will take years to complete.

-Although scientists are only beginning to examine medical cannabis for dogs, they do know that dogs have the same cannabis-sensitive neural circuitry that we do.
+Although scientists are only beginning to examine medical cannabis for dogs, they do know that dogs have the same cannabis-sensitive neural circuitry (endocannabinoid receptors) that we do.

 Called the endocannabinoid system, it features specialized receptors that alter the ways in which your neurons communicate once stimulated by cannabinoids.

 Tetrahydrocannabinol (THC) is the most famous cannabinoid.
-While THC provides a plethora of medicinal benefits, it is the primary psychoactive component of cannabis.
+While THC provides a plethora of medicinal benefits, it is the primary psychoactive component of cannabis — it’s the cannabinoid that gets you high.

 Other important cannabinoids include cannabidiol (CBD) and cannabinol (CBN).
 These are less psychoactive than THC, and are primarily of interest for their medicinal properties.